• 0161 696 6159

 However, if you or your family believe that the statutory will does not properly reflect the wishes of the vulnerable individual then you can appeal to have it changed.
 You may also want to appeal if you believe the deputy is not acting in their best interests, or if you believe the vulnerable individual has the capacity to write their own last will and testament.

-How much do our legal services cost?
+How much do our deputyship services cost?

 To learn more about how our specialist solicitors can help you with applications, disputes, hearings, and other related issues, call us on 0161 696 6238 or complete our online enquiry form and we will contact you directly.
-We have a number of locations across the country boasting a fine selection of talented Court of Protection solicitors, including Manchester, London, Warrington, St Helens, Wigan, and Bolton.
+We have a number of locations across the country boasting a fine selection of talented Court of Protection solicitors, including Manchester, London, St Helens, Wigan, and Bolton.

 loading staff